lfoswald/reddit_discussion_threads/README.md

 Does only the isolation of echo chambers lead to opinion polarization, or is also the community's reaction towards contrary information reinforcing pre-existing views of the majority of its members?

+Note: Better way to calculate the depth of comment trees - use of longest-path metric of graph objects instead of depth indication in comment dataframe collected with PRAW (code will be updated shortly).